 What are the Penalties for Refusing to Take a Sobriety Test?

 If you refuse to take a breath, blood, or urine test after you are arrested for a DUI, you face license suspension for one year.
-Refusing a second or third time elicits a suspension for 18 months and a first degree misdemeanor DUI charge.
-Refusing these tests after a first time BUI offense can lead to a $500 fine instead of a license suspension, since there is no boating license to suspend.
+Unlike a DUI, a BUI conviction does not lead to the suspension of the driver’s license.
+Refusing a second or third time elicits a suspension for 18 months and a first-degree misdemeanor DUI charge.
+Refusing these tests after a first-time BUI offense can lead to a $500 fine instead of a license suspension because there is no boating license to suspend.

 Florida Penalties when Charged with BUI

-If you have been charged with a first time DUI offense in Florida, the court may order fifty hours of community service as part of your probation.
-If the court sees fit, the court may give you an alternative if it finds that your residence or your employment situation would create an undue hardship to complete the community service.
+If you have been charged with a first-time DUI offense, the court may order fifty hours of community service as part of your probation.
+Operating a boat under the influence of a chemical substance or controlled substance can lead to BUI charges.
+If the court sees fit, it may give you an alternative if it finds your residence or employment situation would create an undue hardship to complete the community service.
+Even legal prescription medications can impact a person’s abilities and lead to BUI charges.
 This alternative is a buy-out option for which you pay $10 for each hour of community service you cannot complete.

-On the other hand, the court is required to sentence a first time BUI offender to fifty hours of community service (in addition to other possible penalties), but there is no buy-out option.
+On the other hand, the court is required to sentence a first-time BUI offender to fifty hours of community service (in addition to other possible penalties), but there is no buy-out option.
+BUI offenses can lead to severe penalties, especially if they result in serious bodily injury.

-If you are facing BUI charges in West Palm Beach, Florida, you can expect your case to be firmly prosecuted.
-Do not make your day in court unprepared.
+If you face BUI charges in West Palm Beach or the surrounding areas, you can expect your case to be firmly prosecuted.
+Don’t face your day in court unprepared.
 Secure proper representation with an experienced BUI and DUI attorney in Palm Beach County for a chance at the best possible outcome.
-With over 30 years of experience defending DUI and BUI, attorney Brian Gabriel seeks to have your charges dropped or reduced.
-Call 561-622-5575 or fill out our contact form for a free legal consultation.
+With over 30 years of experience defending DUI and BUI, Criminal Defense Attorney Brian Gabriel seeks to have your charges dropped or reduced.
+He will handle your case using all the knowledge and skills developed over the span of his career.